CenturyLinkCloud/PublicKB/Release Notes/2019/2019-05-07-cloud-platform-release-notes.md

 ##### New Azure Government provider type

 Cloud Application Manager now supports a new type of provider to manage Azure Government subscriptions.
 With this new provider type, users can create and manage Azure Government resources in its defined subscription, in the same way, they create and manage resources in a regular Azure subscription.
-The Azure Government provider type is currently supporting all US Azure Government regions.
+The Azure Government provider type is currently supported for BYO scenarios in all US Azure Government regions.

 ##### Support for aborting running event scripts